weeklyhack/1-ph/README.md

 ### Download
-[https://github.com/1egoman/1-ph/tree/master/compiled](Grab a precompiled binary here) or, comile it yourself by cloning the repository and running `go build ph` in the root.
+[https://github.com/1egoman/1-ph/tree/master/compiled](Grab a precompiled binary here) or, compile it yourself by cloning the repository and running `go build ph` in the root.

 ## Usage